Build a Small Radar System

 Who Should Attend

 This course is targeted for engineers and scientists who plan to design radars; use radar systems in a product or as the final product; work on radar systems, components, or subsystems; or are interested in using radar systems for observation of physical phenomena.
-Students will learn how radar systems work by attending lectures, making their own radar set, and acquiring radar data in the field.
+Participants will learn how radar systems work by attending lectures, building their own radar set, and acquiring radar data in the field.
 Those who should attend include:

 - Developers of radar systems or components

 - Purchasers of radar technology such as automotive and government organizations

 - Commercial enterprises seeking to use or add radar technology to their product or develop a radar-based product

 - Defense industry or government personnel who want to learn how radar and SAR imaging works

 - Defense industry or government supervisors seeking to quickly educate employees